 I know I say this often when it comes to my mom’s recipes, but milanesa is one of my favorites.
-It could be chicken, beef or pork, pounded out thin and breaded with spicy breadcrumbs or cracker meal.
+It could be chicken, beef or pork, pounded out thin and breaded with spicy cracker meal.
 It is typically served with a salad and crispy potato wedges.
 And don’t forget the warn corn tortillas and salsa!

 Tips~ A variety of seasoned breadcrumbs for milanesa can be found at a well stocked Mexican markets or carniceria(meat market).
 Another popular and commonly used coating is saltine crackers instead of bread.

 Tips~An easy and traditional side for Milanesa are fried potatoes.
 My Mom would typically prepare potato wedges.
 After washing potatoes, I cook them on high in the microwave for about 4 minutes per side or until fork tender.
 Let them cool slightly, then slice into wedges.
 Shallow fry at medium heat in a little avocado or olive oil.
 Season to taste.

 Milanesa de Pollo- Chicken Milanesa